Saudi investment forum opens under haze of Khashoggi's death

 RIYADH, Saudi Arabia — A high-profile economic forum in Saudi Arabia began on Tuesday in Riyadh, the kingdom's first major event on the world stage since the killing of writer Jamal Khashoggi at the Saudi Consulate in Istanbul earlier this month.

+The Turkish leader demanded the kingdom reveal the identities of all involved in the killing, regardless of rank.

 Saudi Arabia, which for weeks maintained Khashoggi had left the consulate, on Saturday acknowledged he was killed there in a "fistfight."
-Turkish media and officials say a 15-member Saudi team was flown in to kill Khashoggi and accosted the writer in the consulate, cutting off his fingers before killing and dismembering the 59-year-old Washington Post columnist who wrote critically about Saudi Crown Prince Mohammed bin Salman.
+Turkish media and officials say a 15-member Saudi team was flown in to kill Khashoggi.
+They say the team cut off his fingers before killing and dismembering the 59-year-old Washington Post columnist, who had written critically about Saudi Crown Prince Mohammed bin Salman.

+Prince Mohammed, who did not attend the start of the conference, has come under mounting pressure, with critics suspecting he ordered the high-profile operation or at least knew about it.
+Saudi authorities say they have arrested 18 suspects and dismissed senior officials, but the crown prince has thus far escaped blame.

+On Tuesday, King Salman and Prince Mohammed received Khashoggi's son, Salah, and his brother, Sahel, at the Yamama Palace in Riyadh, where the two royals expressed their condolences.
+A friend of the Khashoggi family has told The Associated Press that Salah has been under a travel ban since last year.
+The individual spoke on condition of anonymity, fearing reprisal.
-As the Riyadh conference opened, Saudi Energy Minister Khalid Al-Falih described the killing as "abhorrent" in his speech.

-The forum kicked off without some of its keynote speakers after numerous Western executives and officials cancelled plans to attend over Khashoggi's Oct.
+At the opening of the conference, meanwhile, Saudi Energy Minister Khalid al-Falih described the journalist's killing as "abhorrent."
+Some of the forum's keynote speakers and numerous Western executives and officials had cancelled plans to attend over Khashoggi's Oct.
 2 slaying.

-"As we all know, these are difficult days for us in the kingdom of Saudi Arabia," Al-Falih said to attendees seated in the forum's ornate hall.
+"As we all know, these are difficult days for us in the kingdom of Saudi Arabia," al-Falih said in a speech to attendees seated in the forum's ornate hall.

 "Nobody in the kingdom can justify it or explain it.
 From the leadership on down, we're very upset at what has happened," he added, referring to Khashoggi's slaying.